 My main research focus concerns the role of parent-child interaction in early acquisition of speech and language.
-I study human infants' early language and communicative development with a particular interest in how perceptual history (or lack thereof) may give rise to learning in social environments.
-How might lack of perceptual experience change learning scenarios for infants who are surrounded by much more perceptually mature adults?
+I study human infants' early language and communicative development with a particular interest in how mechanisms of perception give rise to learning in social environments.
+I investigate this question in three lines of research: